Sweetening & fructose intolerance

 Rumor: Sorbitol, xylitol … in toothpaste and mouthwash should be avoided!

 No. That’s not true!
-The problems these substances as soon as they reach the intestine.
-And if you you don’t intend to eat your toothpaste, you don’t need to worry about it. to make!
-On the contrary, due to the caries-inhibiting effect of xylitol such pastes are even highly recommended!
-The only problem is, when it comes to people who use large quantities of toothpaste swallowed (e.g. children).
+These substances cause problems as soon as they reach the intestine.
+And if you don’t intend to eat your toothpaste, you don’t need to worry !
+On the contrary, due to the caries-inhibiting effect of xylitol , such pastes are actually highly recommended!
+The only problem is when it comes to people who swallow large quantities of toothpaste (e.g. children).

 Sorbitol becomes fructose

-No, or well… The enzyme sorbitol dehydrogenase converts sorbitol in the body sorbitol, which was made from glucose, into fructose.
-This is a very important process in the body that has nothing to do with fructose malabsorption. has to do!
-It is often said that sorbitol should be avoided because it is (or in the body) is converted to fructose.
+No, or well… The enzyme sorbitol dehydrogenase converts sorbitol, which is made from glucose, into fructose in the body .
+This is a very important process in the body that has nothing to do with fructose malabsorption !
+We often read that sorbitol should be avoided because it is converted to fructose in the intestine (or in the body).
 That’s not true!
-Sorbitol is produced in the body (e.g. the liver) as an intermediate stage to produce glucose into fructose.
-So yes: sorbitol turns into fructose in the body; But no: not in the intestine, but in the body.
+Sorbitol is produced in the body (e.g. the liver) as an intermediate stage to convert glucose into fructose.
+So yes: sorbitol turns into fructose in the body; but no: not in the intestine, but in the body.

 Although this statement is true, it has nothing to do with fructose intolerance.